Evaluating Gender Bias in Speech Translation: Speech Translation System

 We trained a ST system to evaluate its gender bias with the methodology we are presenting.
 We used an end-to-end ST approach that directly translates the utterance without obtaining the intermediate transcriptions.
 This task was introduced by \cite{berard:hal-01408086}, and recently it had a growing interest in the research community \cite{Weiss2017,CrossVila2018,Liu2019}.
 The data we used to train it is the MuST-C corpus, that consists of speech fragments from TED Talks, its transcriptions and translations into 8 European languages \cite{mustc19}.

 The architecture we used is the S-Transformer, a popular adaptation of the Transformer for ST \cite{Gangi2019}.
-It applies a stack of convolutions and self-attention layers to manage the log-Mel spectrograms extracted from the speech utterances.
-The two two-dimensional (2D) convolutional layers are in charge of capturing local patterns of the spectrogram, in both time and frequency dimensions.
-Moreover, they reduce the features maps by four, which is crucial to avoid memory issues that happen when feeding the Transformer with too long sequences.
-Then, the two 2D self-attention layers, which were introduced by \cite{8462506} model long-range dependencies that convolutional layers cannot capture.
+It applies a stack of convolutions and self-attention layers to process the log-Mel spectrograms extracted from the speech utterances.
+The two bidimensional (2D) convolutional layers are in charge of capturing local patterns in the spectrogram, in both time and frequency dimensions.
+Moreover, they reduce the features maps by four, which is crucial to avoid memory issues that happen when feeding the Transformer with long sequences.
+Then, the two 2D self-attention layers, which were introduced by \cite{8462506}, model long-range dependencies that convolutional layers cannot capture.
 Finally, the self-attention layers of the Transformer encoder also include a logarithmic distance penalty that biases them towards the local context \cite{Sperber2018}.

-Following the common approach, we pre-trained the S-Transformer encoder for ASR to improve the performance of the final ST system, introduced by \cite{berard:hal-01709586} and recommended by the authors of the S-Transformer.
+Following a common approach, we pre-trained the S-Transformer encoder for ASR to improve the performance of the final ST system, as introduced by \cite{berard:hal-01709586} and recommended by the authors of the S-Transformer.